Enterprise-CMCS/macpro-mdct-qmr/README2.md

 Some known issues with this process of destroying is that S3 buckets will not be deleted properly, so I would recommend destroying through GithubActions or destroying the entire branch.

-## Destroy entire Branch from Local
+## Destroy Entire Branch from Local

 In some circumstances you may want to remove all resources of a given branch.
 Occasionally there will be orphaned infrastructure that was not destroyed when the branch was destroyed for one reason or another.
 The process for destroying the branch